nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## Documentation Improvements (Node.js learn section)

 The documentation session focused on improving the "Learn" section of the Node.js website, aiming to make it more accessible and up-to-date for newcomers and experienced developers alike.
-The discussion was initiated by Stephen and taken up by Claudio (Who is node.js website maintainer).
+The discussion was initiated by Stephen and taken up by Claudio (a maintainer of nodejs.org).

 ### Key Points Discussed